SEKOIA-IO/documentation/docs/xdr/features/investigate/ai_cases.md

 * Related alert context

 ## AI Case Priority System
-Cases are automatically assigned priority levels based on the highest alert urgency value in the case:
+Cases are automatically assigned priority levels based on the highest alert urgency value in the case.
+The case priority is recalculated whenever a new alert is added:

 | Highest Alert Urgency | Case Priority |
 |------------------------|---------------|